ericcornelissen/svgo-action/docs/configuring-the-commit.md

 commit:
   conventional: true
-  title: "This will be ignored"
+  title: This will be ignored
-  description: "You can still configure the commit description"
+  description: You can still configure the commit description
 ```

 This will result in commit messages that look like: